nozomi-75/ZenPad/README.md

 # ZenPad

 ZenPad is a beginner-friendly Java program showcase and learning tool built with Java Swing.
 It is designed to help new programmers explore, run, and understand Java code samples in an interactive and visually clear environment.
-ZenPad requires Java 17 or higher to run.
+ZenPad requires JDK 17 or higher to run.
+Other language support may require their specific software.

 ## Features

 - 📄 **Tabbed Viewer:** Browse and view multiple Java sample programs in tabs.
 - 🎨 **Syntax Highlighting:** Powered by RSyntaxTextArea for easy-to-read code.
-- 🌗 **Light/Dark Theme Toggle:** Instantly switch between light and dark modes for comfortable viewing.
+- 🌗 **Theme Toggle:** Instantly switch between light and dark modes for comfortable viewing.
 - 🔠 **Font Zoom:** Increase, decrease, or reset the font size for better readability.
-- 🧑‍💻️ **Sample Code Browser:** Easily access a curated collection of beginner-friendly Java examples.
+- 🧑‍💻️ **Code Browser:** Easily access a curated collection of beginner-friendly Java examples.
 - 📝 **Note Panel:** Save your personal notes and descriptions for the code samples.
-- ▶️ **Run Java Code:** Execute sample programs directly within the app (requires JDK).
+- ▶️ **Run Sample Code:** Execute sample programs directly within the app.
 - 📋 **Copy Code:** Copy code snippets to your clipboard for your own experiments.

 ## Running